gastonoterom/gastonotero-next/_markdown/blog/creating-a-vpn-only-lan-in-openwrt.md

 ---
 id: creating-a-vpn-only-lan-in-openwrt
 title: Creating a vpn only lan in OpenWRT
 description: How to create a new vlan in an OpenWRT router for vpn only access to the internet.
-Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum
 author: Gaston Otero
 iso8601date: "2021-09-27"
 ---